Abdur-rahmaanJ/soloLang/README.md

 # soloLang
-new lang by users of the sololearn app
+new lang by users of the sololearn app [DEBUG MODE ON]